lowell-dashboard/dashboard-flask/MILESTONES.md

 #### Objective
 A site built by students for students.
 An easy place for Lowell students to get up to date resources, easy to find information about Lowell, and more help for Lowell students.
+This site can help to reduce stress with easy access to enything a Lowell student would need.

 #### App features